emmanueldev247/bookstore-backend/README2.md

 ### 📚 Categories & Books

 - Adds default categories if missing.
 - For each book, generates a unique 13-digit ISBN.
+(Just for filling up the spot to avoid DB errors)
 - If a book with the same title exists, it’s skipped (idempotent).

 ### ▶️ When to Run